 Understanding your ideal audience is more about excluding people than including people.

-If you know their desires, their goals, then you will know how to communicate with them.
+If you know their desires, and their goals, then you will know how to communicate with them.

-The right message for your ideal reader is the one that contains the words they are using, they want to hear making it relatable, appearing as if you are speaking directly to them.
+The right message for your ideal reader is the one that contains the words they are using, which will make it relatable and appear as if you are speaking directly to them.

 By defining who your ideal customer avatar is: